aleen42/PersonalWiki/projectManagement/human/human.md

             - responsibility assignment matrixes(RAM)
                 - A **responsibility assignment matrix (RAM)** is a matrix that maps the work of the project as described in the **WBS** to the people responsible for performing the work as described in the **OBS**. <img src="./ram.png">
             - resource histograms
+                - A **resource histogram** is a column chart that shows the number of resources assigned to a project over time.
             - RACI charts <img src="./raci_charts.png"> <img src="./raci.png">
                 - R: responsibility
                 - A: accountability(責任)